Sidney Dillon Ripley I: Society life

 In 1892, Ripley and his wife were both included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.
 He was a member of the Meadow Brook Hunt Club, the Metropolitan Club, the Chamber of Commerce, the New York Zoological Society, the New York Mycological Society, the Coney Island Jockey Club, the University Club, the Lawyers' Club, the Racquet Club, the Country Club, the South Side Sportsmen's Club, the Rockaway Hunting Club, the Automobile Club and the Turf and Field Clubs.

 Residences

 The Ripley's New York City home, 16 East 79th Street, designed by Warren & Wetmore.

 The Ripley's had a 48-room country home in Hempstead on Long Island (which is today across from Hofstra University at California and Fulton Avenues), known as "Crossways."

 In 1901, Ripley had commissioned Warren & Wetmore them a 35-wide mansion in New York's Upper East Side at 16 East 79th Street.
 The five-story brick-and-limestone Georgian home, that featured a columned portico and two-step porch, was completed shortly before his death in 1905.
 In 1912, his widow sold their New York City residence, which was described by The New York Times as the "dwelling occupies a plot 35 by 102.2 feet in the choicest upper Fifth Avenue residential section", for $400,000.
 After she sold the residence, she moved to 101 East 72nd Street.

+In 1929, naval architect Lewis Nixon would purchase the 79th Street mansion.
+Leiws is grandfather to Lewis Nixon III, a US Army officer in "Easy" Company of the 506th Parachute Infantry Regiment of the 101st Airborne Division during World War II.
+Nixon III was made famous by the miniseries Band of Brothers after Stephen E. Ambrose's 1992 book of the same name.
+Nixon III parachuted on D-Day, again in Operation Market Garden and fought in the Battle of the Bulge and finally the capture of Berchtesgaden.